Urs (surname): Legend

 The original name of erstwhile Mysore region was Puragere, coming under the purview of Hadinaadu, meaning Hadimooru (13) naadu (villages).
 The fiefdom coming under Vijayanagar Empire was ruled by Chamaraja.
-The term Urs (Ārasu) means ruler.
+The term Urs (Arasu) means ruler.
 Such rulers, having hold over smaller regions around Hadinaadu ruled by Chamaraja, had close ties with him and his clan.
 Chamaraja's queen Chikkadevarasammanni had a daughter, the beautiful Devajammanni.
 Chamaraja had an untimely death.
 Taking advantage of this, Mara Naika, chieftain of neighbouring Karagahalli, attempted to conquer Hadinaadu.
 Instead of waging a war, Mara Naika planned to marry young Devajammanni, to gain control over her father's province.
 When his repeated attempts to woo the princess were resisted by her, he threatened to abduct her and marry forcibly.

 Folklore says that at that time, Yaduraya and his brother Krishnaraya travelled from Dwaraka to Vijayanagar, Melukote and other places as pilgrims.
 One night, Goddess Chamundeshwari appeared in the dreams of Yaduraya, directing him to go to Hadinaadu.
 That was the time when Devajammanni was being pestered by Mara Naika.
 Yaduraya, along with his brother, reached Hadinaadu and halted at Kodi Bhairaveshwara temple.
 They learned about the plight of Hadinaadu, their friendly state.
 They met the queen-mother and gave her assurance of solving her problem.
 The brothers then sent a message to Mara Naika that Devajammanni had agreed to marry him.
 The wedding procession, in all jubilation, proceeded from Karagahalli to Hadinaadu.
 Yaduraya and Krishnaraya, guised as ordinary people, managed to join the wedding procession.
 Yaduraya stealthily reached the tent where Mara Naika camped and killed him.
 He then directed his brother Krishnaraya to lay siege to Karagahalli and capture it.
 Thus, Hadinaadu's rulers and subjects heaved a sigh of relief.
 The queen, grateful to Yaduraya, gave her daughter's hand in marriage to him.
 He was crowned as the ruler of Hadinaadu on May 11, 1399, after which a new empire was established in the region.
 Yaduraya became the founder of the Mysore Wadiyar dynasty.
 He ruled the province till 1423.

 Noted historian Prof. P. V. Nanjaraj Urs however argues that Yaduraya and Krishnaraya were not from Dwaraka, as is the belief among some, but had come from Vijayanagar or some other region around the then Mysore province.
 Having heard of their valour, Chikkadevarasammanni invited them to the Palace to slay Mara Naika, he says.
 Historians like Shyam Prasad, Nobuhiro Ota, David Leeming, Aya Ikegame suggest that the Wodiyars were local feudal lords who adopted puranic legend to claim themselves as direct descendants of legendary Lunar Dynasty.